Punnett Square Calculator Dihybrid

 If you cross two individuals with the genotype RRYY, which means they are homozygous dominant for both genes, all of their offspring will also have the genotype RRYY.
 Therefore, the genotypic ratio in this specific cross is 1:0:0 (RRYY:RrYY:RrYy), where all offspring have the same genotype as the parents.

-See also IVF BMI Calculator
+See also Free Online Fencing Calculator

 How to do a Punnett square example?